UtrechtUniversity/researchcloud-items/docs/roles/irods_guisync.md

 [back to index](../index.md#Roles)

 ## Summary
-Installs wrapper to support a graphical user interface to irsync icommand function.
+Installs desktop application to support data synchronization between a collection located on an iRODS server and a workspace folder.

 ## Requires
 Ubuntu desktop environment, iRODS icommands